mmazzarolo/chrome-another-tab/DEVLOG.md

 This means that to test our extension we have to always create a production build.
 As a workaround I'll mock a the result of the Chrome API with a few fixtures while in development.
 See [`chromeService`](./src/services/chromeService.ts).

+### Getting a bookmark favicon

+The Chrome Bookmark API doesn't return the bookmark favicon.
+I investigated a bit and it looks like the two most common ways to grab it right now are:

+1. Use the `chrome://favicon/` API (e.g.: `chrome://favicon/twitter.com`) to get the favicon icon, or...
+2. Use the `https://www.google.com/s2/favicons?domain=foobar.com` Google service.

+Well, guess what, both services return the 16x16 favicon, which looks crappy nowadays.

+Thanks to a StackOverflow comment though I was able to discover [faviconkit.com](https://faviconkit.com) which looks amazing: you can fetch up to 144x144px icons and it uses an aggressive caching strategy (both in the browser and on the CDN) so it's incredibly fast.
+The website says that the project is in "free beta" but given how well it performs I suspect it wont' stay free for long.

+I still don't know why the Bookmark API doesn't return the 32x32 favicon used in the Chrome bookmarks management (I tried taking a quick look at the Chromium source but I wasn't able to find anything related to that).